 And if she has a habit of picking at her food with her hands, point it out and encourage her to find other ways to eat.
 For instance, give her a knife to push her pasta onto her fork.

 Free printables: Not sure what to do when the kids get sick?
 Join my newsletter and download your FREE cheat sheet!
 Includes ideas on what you can do, a blank template to fill with your own ideas, and a dosage tracker to record the medicine you offer.
 Grab it below—at no cost to you:

 2. Wash hands

-Make a routine of washing hands: When you get home, send the kids straight to the sink to wash their hands.
-Do the same before and after meals, and after each time they use the restroom.
+Make it part of your child’s routine so that it simply becomes a natural, automatic activity.
+After getting home from school, send her straight to the sink to wash her hands.
+Do the same before and after meals, and after each time she uses the restroom.

 3. Don’t touch eyes, nose or mouth

 The easiest ways for germs to enter the body is through the eyes, nose, or mouth.
 Catch her when she’s rubbing her eyes or picking at her nose.
 These habits can feel so automatic that she needs to be reminded in the act.

 Then, give her alternatives.
 She can wash her face if she feels like something is in her eye, or use a tissue paper to pick at her nose.
 Have a few tissue boxes ready throughout the house, too—that way, she knows exactly where to go should she need one.

 4. Sneeze into the elbow